Sewer backup prevention: Six tips to save frustration

 What is a sewer backup?

-Put simply, sewer backup is when a pipe breaks or gets clogged and wastewater is blocked or unable to leave your house.
-This can lead to every homeowner’s worst nightmare: flooding, and wastewater flooding at that
+Put simply, sewer backups are when a pipe breaks or gets clogged and wastewater is blocked or unable to leave your house.
+This can lead to every homeowner’s worst nightmare: flooding, and wastewater flooding at that.

 Water damages everything it touches – floors, walls, furniture and electrical infrastructure.
 Now that you know what it is, you need to know how to prevent sewer backup and protect your home, yourself and your family.

 Common causes of sewer backups

 There are several common causes of sewer backups that can explain plumbing problems: